DanielHebenstreit/smarter-mobilty-data-challenge/README.md

 pip install -r requirements.txt
 ```

 Afterwards, you can run all the cells in the provided Jupyter Notebook `main.ipynb` in-order.
-It will train all the models and produce the final submission.
-The provided code was tested with Python 3.9.13.
+It will train all the models and produce the final submission in a folder called `result`.

+The provided code was tested with Python 3.9.13 and 3.7.12.

+## Training Time

+On a single Intel Xeon® Gold 6130, it takes approximately 50 minutes to train all three models (combined).

 ## Approach